LVN to RN Bridge Programs in Texas: Best Online & Campus

 Keep reading to learn about nursing schools in Texas that offer quality online LVN to RN programs, what you can expect once you enroll, how much more you could earn as an RN compared to an LVN, and much more.

 Texas is home to several online LVN to RN programs that can help you advance your nursing career.
 The schools on our rankings below offer high-quality programs that feature affordability, accreditation, flexibility in instruction, and access to important student support services.
-See which programs stand out going into 2024.
+See which programs stand out.

 or